 We live in a very busy world, and most people don’t take enough time for themselves.
 Now, more than ever, it’s important to make your mental health a priority and that means setting aside time to meditate, practice yoga, or whatever it is that brings you peace.

-Tip #3: Make an Appointment With an Anxiety Therapist
+Tip #3: Make an Appointment With an Anxiety Psychologist

-You don’t have to be clinically diagnosed with an anxiety disorder to make an appointment with a therapist.
-Consider that seeing a therapist is like preventative medicine for your mind.
-Just as you go to your doctor to maintain physical health, going to a licensed therapist helps maintain positive mental health.
+You don’t have to be clinically diagnosed with an anxiety disorder to make an appointment with a psychologist.
+Consider that seeing a psychologist is like preventative medicine for your mind.
+Just as you go to your doctor to maintain physical health, going to a licensed psychologist helps maintain positive mental health.